scmorrison/AWS-API/README.md

 # License

-Uzu is free software; you can redistribute it and/or modify it under the terms of the Artistic License 2.0.
+AWS::API is free software; you can redistribute it and/or modify it under the terms of the Artistic License 2.0.
 (Note that, unlike the Artistic License 1.0, version 2.0 is GPL compatible by itself, hence there is no benefit to having an Artistic 2.0 / GPL disjunction.)
 See the file LICENSE for details.